-The Alternative Depreciation System (ADS) is a system the IRS requires to be used in special circumstances to calculate depreciation on certain business assets (depreciable assets).
-ADS generally increases the number of years over which property is depreciated, thus decreasing the annual deduction.
+The Alternative Depreciation System (ADS) is a system the IRS requires to be used in special circumstances to calculate depreciation on certain business assets.
+It generally increases the number of years over which property is depreciated, thus decreasing the annual deduction.

-Before an asset can be depreciated, you (actually your accountant) must know several things:
+Before an asset can be depreciated, you must know several things:

 You can find a complete list of asset classes for a business, including their useful life, GDS and ADS recovery periods, in IRS Publication 946 (Table B-1).